CIROH-UA/ciroh-ua_website/blog/2024-09-24-Case-Studies.md

 </tr>
 </table>

-For detailed instructions on how to use this service, please refer to the documentation available at: https://github.com/BYU-Hydroinformatics/api-nwm-gcp

 To gain access and run queries on BigQuery:

 - Submit the NWM BigQuery API Access Form, available at: https://docs.ciroh.org/docs/products/Data%20Management%20and%20Access%20Tools/bigqeury-api/